python-microscopy/python-microscopy/doc/SampleDB.rst

 Part III - Letting other machines know where to find the SampleDB
 ------------------------------------------------------------------

-Letting other machines find the sample database is as simple as setting an environment variable: ``PYME_DATABASE_HOST`` to the hostname of IP address of the server.
+Letting other machines find the sample database is as simple as setting an environment variable: ``PYME_DATABASE_HOST`` to the hostname or IP address of the server.